UTD-CS2336-TreeSearch/TreeSearch/README.md

 Running
 -------
 TreeSearch comes pre-built with it's own .jar containing everything needed to run in a pre-existing Java environment.
-Just run (insert file name here) and a window will open.
+Just run uber-TreeSearch-RC1.jar and a window will open.
 The program can also be run from the command line using the following command: